 The Summit's campus elders assist the campus pastors and staff campus teams as they shepherd the people of that campus, equipping the saints there for the ministry.
-Because their primary role is executing the spiritual mission of the church, they are also referred to as the "shepherding elders" of the Summit.
 As mentioned above, these elders are chosen according to the biblical standards set out in Scripture and are interviewed by other elders to assess these qualifications.

 We place no limit on the total number of campus elders, nor on the maximum number of elders a specific campus may have.
-We allow the campus leadership to assess how many men are qualified to be shepherding elders as well as how many elders are needed to shepherd the people at each campus.
+We allow the campus leadership to assess how many men are qualified to be elders as well as how many elders are needed to shepherd the people at each campus.
 Currently our campus elder team is much larger than our directional elder team, comprising approximately 100 men.

-Campus elders engage in more direct ministry within their campuses than most directional elders.
+Unlike the directional elder team, campus pastors engage in more direct ministry within their campuses.
 They often oversee specific ministries and coach small group leaders.
 Because of the amount of time needed to engage in many of these ministries, many campus elders also serve as paid staff.
 Many of our other campus elders, however, are lay members of the church.